zaina0k/Elo-ranking/README.md

 A library that allows the picture item objects to be serialised and saved into a file that is stored in the current directory.
 The JSON file acts as a local database to save and load the rating and progress of the photo item objects.

+Rank based matchmaking (main.py chooseCompetitors function) This function uses the random module in tandem with an array (population) that stores all the picture item objects.
+It selects the items to stage for comparison semi-randomly.
+First it will check if item1 (the left picture) was the same as last time - this makes it so that at least 1 of the pictures will always be different and not get stuck comparing the same pictures multiple times in a row.
+Next to select item2 (the right picture) it randomly selects 3 items (different to item1) and out of them selects which has the closest rank to item1.
+The number of items it initially selects (var: options) for item2 can be increased in order to increase the level of matchmaking.
+However, it must always be less than the total population.
+This function allows for the program to simulate a fair play structure by comparing similarly ranked items, whilst also allowing the randomness to extend a range of comparisons.

 ![image](https://user-images.githubusercontent.com/70727546/212165809-a0203582-ae58-4bbc-a13c-6eb95fd56711.jpeg)